10-3-pursuit/project-budget-app-reboot/README.md

 To complete the backend application, you will need to build a RESTful server that performs CRUD actions on a single resource.

+1. Your server should incorporate one table that includes these field names (schema.sql):

+   - item_name - string
+   - amount - decimal
+   - date - date
+   - from - string
+   - category - string

+1. You should seed your database, `seed.sql` with at least 3 transactions

-1. Your server should incorporate at least one resource (Router) that, at minimum, includes:
+1. Your server should incorporate at least one resource (Router/Controller) that, includes:

    - `id` - A unique number for each item
    - `item_name`- string - the name of the transaction (ie: income, savings, cat food, etc.)
    - `amount` -number - the amount of the transaction
    - `date`- string - the date should be a simple string.
 As a bonus activity, use the date object and date input field and format it to be human-readable
    - `from` - string - who this transaction was with (ie. employer, bank, pet store, grocery store, etc)
    - `category` - string - what category does this fall into (income, savings, pets, food, etc)
-1. Create a model that includes at least 4 transactions (objects) in an array of objects

 1. Spec for this resource:

    1. A route exists to create new resources.